ccste/CourseEnrollment/README.md

 4. Run the scripts in this repository to create the database and tables
 5. Use the SSMS GUI or run SQL queries to interact with the course enrollment database

-Thank you for visiting, and we hope student enrollment database repository is helpful to you!
-If you have any questions about this repository, please ask me through emial: lhc0546@126.com
+Thank you for visiting, and I hope student enrollment database repository is helpful to you!
+If you have any questions about this repository, please ask me through email: lhc0546@126.com